Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-07.md

 <!-- > -->

 Many apps require text input.
 React uses the Controlled component pattern to handle input.
-On Native it's the same but you must use the Native `TextInput` component in place of the `input` tag.
+On Native, it's the same but you must use the Native `TextInput` component in place of the `input` tag.

 Read about the component here: https://reactnative.dev/docs/textinput